jue89/node-eventbuzz/README.md

 Listens to the event streams of one or many *event sources*. `sink` is an instance of **Sink**. `opts` is an object with the following properties:

 * `init`: A function returning a freshly initialized state: `() => new MyState()`. `MyState` is a class which may implement the following methods:
-   * `static getSchemeVersion()`: Returns a version number for the scheme of the sink.
+   * `static getSchemaVersion()`: Returns a version number for the schema of the sink.
 This ensures that a cached state must be invalidized.
 Default: `return undefined;`.
    * `toObject()`: Returns an object that represents the current state.
 Default: `return this;`
    * `fromObject(obj)`: Restores the state from `obj`.
 Default: `Object.assign(this, obj);`
 * `handler`: An Object indicating which sources and which events to listen to.
 (See the example down below for further information.)